 Being aware of what to look out for and paying attention to the key signs of skimming can help in the following situations:

-How to protect yourself against skimming
+How to prevent credit card skimming

 - Report suspicious activity.
-Immediately call your bank, the ATM provider (where applicable) as well as the local authorities if you suspect your account has been compromised.
+Immediately call your bank, the ATM provider (where applicable) and local authorities if you suspect anything.
 You can also report it to Crime Stoppers on 1800 333 000 when in Australia.

 Credit card features that help protect you against skimming